jsteele619/chess_scraping_project/README.md

 ## Analysis Found

 - I play much better at night.
+You can also extrapolate sleep patterns.
-- I score better as black playing less popular Caro-Kann and French defense, compared to both the mainline Italian and Sicilian games.
+- I score better as black playing the less popular Caro-Kann and French defenses, compared to both the mainline Italian and Sicilian games.
 - My friend Dirtisox almost exclusively plays 1.
 Nf3
 - My friend HaydnOpus20 almost exclusively answers 1.e4 with the daring 1 ...
 Nf6 (Alekhine's defense)
+- You can the period of time where I traveled or lived abroad.

 ## Technical Explanation